cxl-micron-reskit/famfs/kmod/famfs.rst

 Once instantiated, files on each host can point to the same shared memory, but metadata (inodes, etc.) are ephemeral on each host that has a mounted instance of famfs.
-Lke famfs, the famfs in-kernel system is has no backing store for metadata.
+Like ramfs, the famfs in-kernel system is has no backing store for metadata.
 If metadata is ever persisted, that must be done by the user space components.

 Famfs is Not a Conventional File System
 ---------------------------------------

+Famfs files can be accessed by conventional means, but there are limitations.
+The kernel component of famfs is not involved in space/memory allocation at all; user space creates files and passes the allocationextent lists into the kernel.
+As a practical matter files must be created via the famfs library or cli, but they can be consumed as if they were conventional files.

 Famfs differs in some important ways from conventional file systems:

 * Files must be pre-allocated.
 Allocation is never performed on write.
-  * Because of this files cannot be appended
+  * Because of this files cannot be appended by normal means
   * Moreover, you can't properly create famfs files withoout using the famfs cli and/or user space library
 * Although truncate can happen locally, it does not affect the memory alllocation for the file.
-TODO: can the famfs kernel module prevent the vfs layer from ever trunncating its files?

-Although famfs supports conventional (Posix) read/write, it is realy intended for mmap.
+Although famfs supports conventional (Posix) read/write, it is really intended for mmap.
 If you're not using mmap, you might be missing the whole point.